 - LMI protects the lender if you default on your home loan and there’s a shortfall after the sale of the property.

-- The cost of LMI can be paid as a lump sum – although some lenders may let it be added to your loan amount and paid off with your loan repayments.
+- The cost of LMI can be paid as a lump sum – although some lenders may let it be added to your loan amount and paid off with your loan repayments (although in that case interest will be charged on the cost of the LMI).